chjj/vanilla/README.md

     will send a 304 and return true. `if (res.etag(time)) return;`.
     True by default.
   - `sessions`: Enable sessions.
+  - `static`: Set the static/public directory to serve files from.
   - Anything else, accessible from `app.cfg`.
 - `Application::vhost(host, app)`
 - `Application::mount(route, app)`